Jarl Hjalmarson Foundation

 The Jarl Hjalmarson Foundation is a Democracy Foundation closely linked to the Moderate Party.
 It focuses on training of politicians active in the Moderate Party’s sister parties, especially women and youth engaged in politics, in countries where the aid is believed to be of best use.
-Different important issues about how a democratic political party works are discussed during the educational programmes, and how to work politically.
+Different important issues about how a democratic political party works are discussed during the educational programmes.

-The foundation operates in Russia, Ukraine, Georgia, Azerbaijan, Turkey and the countries on the Balkans.
-Operations are also run in Belarus and in Africa and in Latin America the foundation conducts regional projects.
+The foundation operates in Belarus, Russia, Ukraine, Georgia, Azerbaijan, Moldova, Turkey and the countries on the Balkans.
+Previously, operations were also run among other places in Africa and in Latin America.

-The foundation was founded in 1994 when the Moderate Party supported the newly independent Baltic countries.
+The foundation was founded in 1994.
+Initially the newly independent Baltic states were supported.
 The name of the foundation is chosen in homage to the late Moderate Party Chairman Jarl Hjalmarson.